 Step 2: Design Review

 Projects involving properties that are listed on the Inventory of Historic Resources require review by the City’s Historic Preservation Consultant and approval by the Historic Resources Board.
-All projects must be found to be consistent with the with the Secretary of Interior’s Standards in addition to other City regulations.
-A $1500 deposit is required as part of the application process.
+All projects must be found to be consistent with the with the Secretary of the Interior’s Standards in addition to other City regulations.